jrblevin/deft/README.md

 Deft also provides a function for opening files without using the Deft buffer directly.
-Calling `deft-find-file` will prompt for a file to open, just like `find-file`, but starting from `deft-directory`.
-If the file selected is in `deft-directory`, it is opened with the usual deft features (automatic saving, automatic updating of the Deft buffer, etc.).
+Calling `deft-find-file` will prompt for a file to open, much like `find-file`, but limits consideration to files in `deft-directory` that are known to Deft (i.e., those files matching `deft-extensions`).
+Unlike `find-file`, a list of all such files is provided and the desired file name can be completed using `completing-read` (and, as a result, `deft-find-file` will read/complete filenames using ido, helm, etc. when enabled).
+If the selected file is in `deft-directory`, it is opened with the usual Deft features (automatic saving, automatic updating of the Deft buffer, etc.).
 Otherwise, the file will be opened by `find-file` as usual.
 Therefore, you can set up a global keybinding for this function to open Deft files anywhere.
 For example, to use <kbd>C-x C-g</kbd>, a neighbor of <kbd>C-x C-f</kbd>, use the
 following: